braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/html_email_template.md

 #### Troubleshoot uploading template errors

 There are several email error messages you may receive when uploading an HTML template file.
-If you receive an error, refer to the table below for common issues and their recommended fixes:
+If you receive an error, refer to the following table for common issues and their recommended fixes:

 | Error | Fix |
 |------|---|